eleonorakuteva/python-console-scripts/README.md

 🔹 String formatting

 ---

-# python-console-scripts
-***A collection of small Python scripts and console-based exercises for practice and learning.***

 ## 🐍 library_system.py
 This Python script implements a simple **Library Management System** where users can borrow and return books, and librarians can manage the book collection.